Rushden: Media

+The town is served by the local newspaper, Northamptonshire Evening Telegraph.

+Cadets

+Sea Cadets Corps

+The area has a Sea Cadet Corps, Rushden Unit (No. 639).

+858 (Rushden) Squadron, Air Training Corps

-Rushden has its own Air Cadet Squadron, No 858 (Rushden) Squadron Royal Air Force Air Cadets (formerly the Air Training Corps).
+Rushden has its own Air Cadet Squadron, No 858 (Rushden) Squadron Royal Air Force Air Cadets (formerly the Air Training Corps), based at the Drill Hall on Victoria Road.
 It is run by officers commissioned in the Royal Air Force Air Cadets, (formerly the Royal Air Force Volunteer Reserve (Training Branch)), assisted by adult Senior NCO’s and Civilian Instructors, all of which are civilian volunteers.

-Crime

-In October 2014, 23-year-old Steven Smith from Rushden was murdered.
-He was stabbed to death in an act of 'pure aggression' on 25 October 2014.
+The squadron takes part in the Rushden remembrance and armed forces day parades.
+It gives young people from the ages of 12-20 the opportunity to take part in various events such as shooting, drill, leadership activities, annual camps and volunteering in the local area.

+The Squadron is part of South and East Midlands wing, which itself is a part of Central and East Region.

+The current Officer Commanding is Flight Lieutenant Colin Harmer.

+Army Cadet Force

+Also at the Drill Hall, on Victoria Road, is the Rushden Detachment of the Leicestershire, Northamptonshire and Rutland Army Cadet Force.

 Education

 Before the single-sex senior schools were merged, the former girls school in Rushden was named "Chichele Girls School" after Henry Chichele who was born in the neighbouring town of Higham Ferrers.

 Rushden is home to one secondary school, Rushden Academy.
-It is part of The East Northamptonshire College together with The Ferrers Specialist Arts College (Higham Ferrers) and Huxlow School (Irthlingborough).
+It is part of The East Northamptonshire College together with The Ferrers Specialist Arts College (Higham Ferrers) and Huxlow Academy (Irthlingborough).